-- 17.1 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures. - 17.2 We will complete an audit of the school's safeguarding arrangements at frequencies specified by the Wirral Safeguarding Children Partnership and using the Section 175 online audit tool provided by them for this purpose.
-More information including how to register for the school 175 audit: https://www.wirralsafeguarding.co.uk/professionals/section-11-175-audit/ Findings from the audits can be found in WSCP's 'Annual Report' section on the web. - 17.3 The school's senior management and the governing body will ensure that action is taken to remedy any deficiencies and weaknesses identified in child protection arrangements without delay.
+- 17.1 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures. - 17.3 The school's senior management and the governing body will ensure that action is taken to remedy any deficiencies and weaknesses identified in child protection arrangements without delay.